maja42/fuzzy/README.md

 	for _, match := range matches {
 		fmt.Println(match.Str)
-		// Output:
+		// Prints:
 		// 	Reservoir Dogs
 		// 	Airplane!
 	}
 }
 ```

 ## Performance

+The algorithm is optimized for go.
 Matching patterns against ~61k file names from the Linux Kernel takes 13ms on an average Laptop.

 ## Installation